magnet-tn/dwa15-fall2016-notes/03_Laravel/06_Deploy_to_DigitalOcean.md

-## Moving forward:
+## Moving forward
-That was a lot of steps we took to get your server ready for Laravel.
-Keep in mind, though, that most of the above steps only need to happen a) on a new server or b) after a new Laravel app install.
+The above steps were a one-time-process for deploying a new Laravel application.

-Once setup is complete, your process for deploying changes can be summarized in these three steps:
+Moving forward, your deployment process will look like this:

 1. From local `add`, `commit`, and `push` changes.
 2. SSH into your DigitalOcean droplet and navigate into your app folder, then run `git pull origin master`.